schlepfilter/nodp/doc/Intro.md

 counter-event: ---1----2--3----4------5-->
 ```

-The `<$> f` replaces (into the new event) each emitted vlue according to a function `f` you provide.
+The `<$> f` replaces (into the new event) each occurrence value according to a function `f` you provide.
 In our case, we fmapped to the number 1 on each click.
 The `reduce g` aggregates all previous values on the event, producing value `(g accumulated current)`, where `g` was simply the add function in this example.
 Then, `counter-event` emits the total number of clicks whenever a click happens.

 I hope you enjoy the beauty of this approach.
 This example is just the tip of the iceberg: you can apply the same operations on different kinds of events, for instance, on an event of API responses; on the other hand, there are many other functions available.